videojs/video.js/README.md

 });
 ```

-If you're ready to dive in, the [documentation](docs/index.md) is the first place to go for more information.
-Generally the
+If you're ready to dive in, the [documentation](http://docs.videojs.com) is the first place to go for more information.
-[player API docs](docs/api/vjs.Player.md) are the most pertinent.

 ## Contributing
 Video.js is a free and open source library, and we appreciate any help you're willing to give.
 Check out the [contributing guide](CONTRIBUTING.md).